voldemort9999/File-Encryptor/README.md

 ---

-### 12.7 Same file ko multiple baar encrypt kar sakta hoon?
+### 12.7 Can I encrypt the same file multiple times?

-Haan, par complexity badh jayegi.
+Yes, but complexity increases.
-Decrypt reverse order me karna padega.
+Must decrypt in reverse order.

 ---

-### 12.8 Output file name skip kiya toh?
+### 12.8 What if I skip output filename?

-Program error dega: `--output required`.
+Program error: `--output required`.

 ---

-### 12.9 Encrypted file manually edit ki toh?
+### 12.9 What if I manually edit the encrypted file?

 Corruption guaranteed.

 ---

-### 12.10 Program fast kitna hai?
+### 12.10 How fast is the program?

-Approx:
+Approximately:

 * 1 MB → 0.1 sec
 * 10 MB → 1 sec
 * 100 MB → 10 sec

-XOR + Base64 dono fast operations hain.
+XOR + Base64 are both fast operations.

 ---